arturogutierrez/RemoteBus/README.md

 RemoteBus
 ======

-Small library to help to pass messages between iOS apps and extensions.
-RemoteBus simulates a bus between them so you can use the bus to help you to synchronize data or just pass events.
+Small library to pass messages between iOS apps and extensions.
+RemoteBus simulates a bus between app and extension to provide a mechanism to to synchronize data or just pass events in a easy way.

 Demo
 -----------